casparwackerle/PowerStack/docs/installation-and-setup.md

 - Two or more physical servers with Ubuntu 22.04 installed.
 This project was tested on x64 architecture.
 - Passwordless SSH access to all servers.
 - A user account with `sudo` privileges.
-- The control node *must* have Ansible 8.0+ (ansible-core 2.15+).
+- The control node (of ansible, i.e. your local machine) *must* have Ansible 8.0+ (ansible-core 2.15+).
-- The control node must have an empty storage device available, which will be used to provide persistent storage for Kubernetes.
+- The assigned control plane (of kubernetes, i.e. one of your servers) must have an empty storage device available, which will be used to provide persistent storage for Kubernetes.
 - Networking between the physical servers.
 A subnet for internal communication is recommended but not required.
 - It is recommended that all managed nodes disable firewalls and swap.
 See [K3s Requirements](https://docs.k3s.io/installation/requirements) for more information.